 These filters help you create subsets of your audience and send them targeted emails that align with their interests and actions.

-In addition to setting up trigger condition and filters, you can also add a delay to when the email is sent.
-This allows you to time your messages for maximum impact, ensuring that they reach recipients at the most opportune moment.
+In addition to setting up the trigger condition and filters, you can also add a delay to when the email is sent.
+This allows you to time your messages for maximum impact, ensuring they reach recipients at the most opportune moment.

 There are 3 filters that are applicable, always relevant to the trigger.
-For the sake of of explanation, we will use the attendance of an event as the trigger.
+For the sake of of explanation, we will use the attendance of an event as the trigger:

 Utilize Smart Tags and HTML markup language to tailor your email to your specific needs.